netevert/pockint/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/netevert/pockint/total.svg?style=flat-square)
 [![Twitter Follow](https://img.shields.io/twitter/follow/netevert.svg?style=social)](https://twitter.com/netevert)

 POCKINT (a.k.a.
 Pocket Intelligence) is the OSINT swiss army knife for DFIR/OSINT professionals.
-Designed to be a lightweight and portable GUI program (to be carried within USBs or investigation VMs), it provides users with essential OSINT capabilities in a compact form factor: POCKINT's input box accepts typical indicators (URL, IP, MD5) and gives users the ability to perform basic OSINT data mining tasks in an iterable manner.
+A lightweight and portable GUI program, it provides users with essential OSINT capabilities in a compact form factor: POCKINT's input box accepts typical indicators (URL, IP, MD5) and gives users the ability to perform basic OSINT data mining tasks in an iterable manner.

 ![demo](https://github.com/netevert/pockint/blob/master/docs/demo.gif)

 ## Installation

-You can grab the latest version from the [releases page](https://github.com/netevert/pockint/releases).
+You can grab the latest version from the [releases page](https://github.com/netevert/pockint/releases/latest).
 POCKINT is provided as a single executable that can be stored and run anywhere on computers.
 POCKINT is available for Windows and Linux platforms.

 ## Features